 Go on Your Own to Find The Best TESOL Jobs in Taiwan!

-To find the best possible TESOL job, the consensus says that you must land in Taiwan first.
+To find the best possible TESOL job, everywhere I read on the forums said that you should land in Taiwan first.
 Job searching through an online medium remains a viable option, but you will assuredly receive more interesting phone calls and e-mails if you currently reside in Taiwan, and are available for an interview immediately.

 There are two major reasons why finding a job in person benefits you: firstly, many of the good schools will only hire candidates they interview in person.
 These good schools often offer higher wages, cleaner facilities, paid commuting fees, and more.